 With that said, some smoke detectors indicated the device’s proper functioning by blinking red every 30 seconds.

-For example, First Alert and Simplisafe brand blink red as an indication of the device is working properly.
+For example, First Alert and SimpliSafe brands blink red as an indication that the device is working properly.

-Go through your user manual to understand how your smoke detector work.
+Go through your user manual to understand how your smoke detector works.

 If you don’t have or have lost the user manual, you can check online by searching your smoke detector brand’s website.